hballard/graphql-python-subscriptions/README.md

 #### Methods
 - `publish(trigger_name, payload)`: Trigger name is the subscription or pubsub channel; payload is the mutation object or message that will end up being passed to the subscription root_value; method called inside of mutation resolve function
-- `subscribe(query, operation_name, callback, variables, context, format_error, format_response)`: Called by ApolloSubscriptionServer upon receiving a new subscription from a websocket.
-Arguments are parsed by ApolloSubscriptionServer from the graphql subscription query
+- `subscribe(query, operation_name, callback, variables, context, format_error, format_response)`: Called by SubscriptionServer upon receiving a new subscription from a websocket.
+Arguments are parsed by SubscriptionServer from the graphql subscription query
-- `unsubscribe(sub_id)`: Sub_id is the subscription ID that is being tracked by the subscription manager instance -- returned from the `subscribe()` method and called by the ApolloSubscriptionServer
+- `unsubscribe(sub_id)`: Sub_id is the subscription ID that is being tracked by the subscription manager instance -- returned from the `subscribe()` method and called by the SubscriptionServer

-### ApolloSubscriptionServer(subscription_manager, websocket, keep_alive=None, on_subscribe=None, on_unsubscribe=None, on_connect=None, on_disconnect=None)
+### SubscriptionServer(subscription_manager, websocket, keep_alive=None, on_subscribe=None, on_unsubscribe=None, on_connect=None, on_disconnect=None)
 #### Arguments
 - `subscription_manager`: A subscripton manager instance (required).
 - `websocket`: The websocket object passed in from your route handler (required).